Code-Institute-Submissions/MemorySafe/README.md

 •	Geolocation for the map;

-•	Copyright, Privacy and Terms & Conditions linked to the right content.
+•	Copyright, Privacy, Social media icons and Terms & Conditions linked to the right content.

 •	Translation option for other languages;